wur-bioinformatics/introduction-to-bioinformatics/week3.md

 #### Parsimony analysis

 The simplest method for character-based tree building is *parsimony analysis* in which, character-by-character, the fit (of each character) onto a candidate tree is counted (see Fig 4.3).
-Some characters may have changed only once but did so in multiple sequences (*synapomorphies*, see above, chapter 3), whereas others may have changed several times independently (*homoplasies*).
+Some characters may have changed only once but did so in multiple sequences (*synapomorphies*, see above, [Characters & trees](charactersandtrees)), whereas others may have changed several times independently (*homoplasies*).
 Some characters may have changed only in one of the sequences (*autapomorphy*).
 When all characters in the MSA have been evaluated, the overall score of the fit of the data with that candidate tree is calculated by adding up the changes across all characters (as in Figure 4.3).
 Then, another candidate tree is assumed and the process is carried out again.
 More and more trees are compared this way until either a single best or a group of *equally most parsimonious* reconstructions remains.
-Given the vastness of tree spaces for even moderate numbers of terminals (see Box 1) this process may take some time to complete.
+Given the vastness of tree spaces for even moderate numbers of terminals (see [Box 1](w3box1)) this process may take some time to complete.
 Usually only heuristic search methods (see 4.1.1) are applied in case of >15 terminals.

 Each character change can be considered an *ad hoc* assumption, each of them associated with their type I error, or the chance of having a *false positive*.